ULHPC/ulhpc-docs/docs/environment/conda.md

 - [Formatting submission scripts for R (and other systems)](../slurm/launchers.md#serial-task-script-launcher)

-## Combining Conda with package and environment management tools
+## Combining Conda with other package and environment management tools

 Quite often it may be desirable to use Conda to manage environments but a different tool to manage packages.
 For instance we may want to install some packages that are not available in a Conda channel with Pip.
 We may also want to manage sub-environments with a different tool.
 For instance we may want to setup some project in a directory with Pipenv.
 Conda integrates well with any such tool given that each package is managed by a unique tool.
 Some of the most frequent cases are described bellow.